wernerpyke/pyxel/docs/pyke_pyxel_API.md

 ```

 Access keyboard events and status.

+This class should be accessed through the `Game` instance via `game.keyboard`.

 In order to use the correct pyxel key mapping it is necessary to import pyxel.
 For example: